Konica Minolta Ranked on Channel Futures MSP 501—Tech Industry’s Most Prestigious List of Global Managed Service Providers

-Ramsey, NJ, Aug.
-04, 2021 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions, U.S.A., Inc. (Konica Minolta) is pleased to announce it has been named as one of the world’s premier managed service providers in the prestigious 2021 Channel Futures MSP 501 rankings.
+Mississauga, ON, Aug.
+05, 2021 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) is pleased to announce it has been named as one of the world’s premier managed service providers in the prestigious 2021 Channel Futures MSP 501 rankings.

 For the past 15 years, MSPs from around the globe have submitted applications to be included on this prestigious and definitive listing.
 The Channel Futures MSP 501 survey examines organizational performance based on annual sales, recurring revenue, profit margins, revenue mix, growth opportunities, innovation, technology solutions supported, and company and customer demographics.
-Konica Minolta has been selected as one of the technology industry’s top-performing providers of managed services by the editors of Channel Futures for ten consecutive years, representing the efforts of its U.S. operation, All Covered as well as IT Weapons, its IT Services Division in Canada.
+Konica Minolta has been selected as one of the technology industry’s top-performing providers of managed services by the editors of Channel Futures for ten consecutive years, representing the efforts of its Canadian operation, IT Weapons, as well as All Covered its IT Services Division in United States.

 The 2021 MSP 501 list is based on confidential data collected and analyzed by the Channel Futures editorial and research teams.
 Data was collected online from March 1-May 24, 2021.
 The MSP 501 list recognizes top managed service providers based on metrics including recurring revenue, profit margin and other factors.